How To Send Large Files Online

 Online Services – Send Via Web

 If your file is upwards of 10Mb even after zipping, it’s time to look at dedicated online solutions.
-There are websites available such as Mail Big File that will allow you to send someone a file of up to 100Mb for free.
-If you are sending multiple files, you’ll need to place them in a zip folder first.
+There are websites available such as WeTransfer that will allow you to send someone a file of up to 2Gb for free by simply dragging and dropping the files onto the site.
+You don’t even need to zip them.

-You enter your own email address and the email address of the sender and browse for the file you wish to send before clicking upload.
-Your recipient will receive an email with a link that they can use to download the file within a period of 24 hours.
+You enter your own email address and the email address of the sender and drag/drop.
+Your recipient will receive an email with a link that they can use to download the file within a period of a week.

 The benefits are that you can dedicate entire folders on your computer to be made available to other people and any changes you make within that folder are replicated to all users.
 This is known as syncing or synchronisation.
-Even non DropBox users can access the links that you provide, similar to Mail Big File.
-The disadvantage is that you will have to install DropBox to your device in order to use the service.
+Even non Dropbox users can access the links that you provide, similar to WeTransfer.
+The disadvantage is that you will have to install Dropbox to your device in order to use the service.